How to Grow Mint Without It Taking Over Your Whole Garden

 Lemon mint (Mentha x piperita f. citrata) offers citrusy undertones.
 Zones 5-9

-Peppermint (Mentha x piperita) comes in many cultivars.
+Peppermint (Mentha x piperita) has a zingy flavor and comes in several cultivars, such as variegated.
 Zones 3-8

-Spearmint (Mentha spicata) comes in many cultivars, including 'Kentucky Colonel', which has large, flavorful leaves.
+Spearmint (Mentha spicata) also comes in several cultivars, including 'Kentucky Colonel', which has large, flavorful leaves.
 Zones 5-10